2022 Maryland Senate election: District 31

 The new 31st district encompasses north Anne Arundel County, including Pasadena, Severn, and Gambrills.
-Four-term Republican incumbent Bryan Simonaire, who was re-elected in 2018 with 61.0% of the vote, is running for a fifth term.
+Four-term Republican incumbent Bryan Simonaire, who was re-elected in 2018 with 61.0% of the vote, ran for a fifth term.

 District 32

 The new 32nd district encompasses part of north Anne Arundel County, including Glen Burnie and Fort Meade.
-First-term Democratic incumbent Pamela Beidle, who was elected in 2018 with 66.4% of the vote, is running for a second term.
+First-term Democratic incumbent Pamela Beidle, who was elected in 2018 with 66.4% of the vote, ran for a second term.

 Democratic primary

-Maryland Matters has identified the Democratic primary election in District 32 as a "race to watch".
+Maryland Matters identified the Democratic primary election in District 32 as a "race to watch".

 General election

 District 33

 The new 33rd district encompasses central Anne Arundel County, including Cape St. Claire, Severna Park, Odenton, and Crofton.
 Three-term Republican incumbent Edward R. Reilly, who was re-elected in 2018 with 53.5% of the vote, initially filed to run for re-election, but announced on April 18, 2022, that he would not seek re-election to a fourth term.